NoxArt/SublimeText2-LinkOpener/README.md

 Simply **select any portion** of text and *LinkOpener* will **open all links** inside with protocols *http*, *https*, *ftp* or starting with *www.* in your default browser.
 Supports multiple selection.

+**Added web search**
+- supports multiple selection
+- by default uses Google
+- edit your User settings to set a different engine or adjust Google's URL (use %s in the place of searched term)

 Commands for adding key bindings:
 * *open_url*
 * *select_next_url*